pgenergy/docs/src/content/docs/web_api/endpoints.md

   - `404 Not Found`: No peaks found to process.

 ### `POST /process_anomaly`
-- **Description**: Processes anomalies in the energy consumption data.
+- **Description**: Processes anomalies in the energy consumption data for one specific user.
 Anomalies typically represent unexpected or irregular energy usage.
 - **Trigger**: Triggered either manually or by a cron job when anomalies are detected.
 - **Request**:
   - **Headers**: